 So what is Haupia, if you don’t already know?
-It is a coconut pudding type of dessert that is served at most luaus in little squares.
-To me, it tastes like a cross between jello and pudding, however not as sweet as either.
+Haupia is a traditional coconut milk-based Hawaiian dessert often found at luaus.
+It is oven served in little squares, and to me, it tastes like a cross between jello and pudding, however not as sweet as either.
 By itself it is fine, if you ask me, but nothing to write home about; But in this pie, it is quite a star.

 This pie has everything you crave in a dessert and then some.
 It starts with a macadamia shorbread crust (oh. my.) that could easily stand alone as the best cookie ever, and then has a layer of Haupia, a layer of chocolate Haupia and finally is crowned with freshly made whipped cream, curls of crisp coconut, chopped macadamia nuts and grated bittersweet chocolate.
 This pie is dangerous, creamy, crunchy and incredible and I have replicated it to perfection.
 So humble, I am aware.

 Humble AND outspoken.
 I am quite the catch, aren’t I?
 But I bake like nobody’s business, and I am sure that this is part of the glue that holds my twenty year marriage together.
 Glue made of sugar, flour and vanilla (I am Not a gluten free girl either, we all have our hang-ups).